Brainchip-Inc/akida_examples/doc/user_guide/engine.rst

 Sparse and Input conversion functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In some models, akida will require inputs to be provided as sparse tensors, or it might provide sparse outputs.
+In some models, Akida will require inputs to be provided as sparse tensors, or it might provide sparse outputs.
 For these situations, an ``api/input_conversion.h`` header provides a collection of functions that allow conversion from dense to sparse and viceversa.

 Other headers in the API
 ^^^^^^^^^^^^^^^^^^^^^^^^